timberwoof/gristleball/README.md

 # To Do
 * Make the user model library a parameter to the main class.
-* Rename the main class to monte.
 * Put everything else into a package or something.
 * Test for required packages and give actually helpful instructions for what to do.
-* Optionally output graphs to files.
 * Error handling.
-* Minvalue and maxvalue limiters so the Crystal Ball example will give results like what are in the book.